The weighted ambient metric for manifolds with density: Introduction

 Pre-ambient spaces $(\cmG_1,\widetilde{g},\widetilde{\phi},\lambda_1)$ and $(\cmG_2,\widetilde{g}_2,\widetilde{\phi}_2,\lambda_2)$ are considered to be \emph{ambient-equivalent} if there exists a diffeomorphism $\psi:\cmG_1\to \cmG_2$ which commutes with dilations, satisfies $\restr{\psi}{\mG}=\mathrm{id}$, and is such that $(\widetilde{g}_1-\psi^*\widetilde{g}_2,\widetilde{\phi}_1-\psi^*\widetilde{\phi}_2)=O(u^\infty)$.

-We show that there exists a weighted ambient metric for manifolds with density that is unique up to ambient-equivalence. \begin{theorem} Given a manifold with density $(M^n,g,[\phi],\lambda)$, there exists a unique, up to ambient-equivalence, weighted ambient space $\amb$ for it. \end{theorem} From this point onwards, we will assume that the metric measure structure $(\widetilde{g},\widetilde{\phi})$ is of the form
+Given a weighted conformal class of manifolds with density, we show that there exists a weighted ambient metric for manifolds with density that is unique up to ambient-equivalence. \begin{theorem} Given a weighted conformal class of manifolds with density $(M^n,g,[\phi],\lambda)$, there exists a unique, up to ambient-equivalence, weighted ambient space $\amb$ for it. \end{theorem} From this point onwards, we will assume that the metric measure structure $(\widetilde{g},\widetilde{\phi})$ is of the form

 where $v$ is the coordinate on $\mathbb{R}$, and $(g_u,\phi_u)$ is a $1$-parameter family of metric measure structures such that $\restr{(g_u,\phi_u)}{u=0}=(g,\phi)$.
+In this paper, we refer to the $v$ coordinate as the $0$ coordinate, the $u$ coordinate as the $\infty$ coordinate, and the coordinates on the manifold $M$ as lower case Roman letter $i,j,k$ (c.f.~\cites{CaseKhaitan2022,FeffermanGraham2012}).
 Metrics of the form of \cref{normalambientmetric} are called \emph{normal}, and all other ambient metrics are ambient-equivalent to this metric.
-See \cref{sec:ambient metric} for more details.
+See \cref{sec:ambient-metric} for more details.

 We can explicitly identify the weighted ambient metric when the underlying manifold with density is a gradient Ricci soliton, or $g$ is flat. \begin{theorem} Let $\man$ be manifold with density such that \begin{enumerate}[label=(\roman*)] \item $\manlam$ is a gradient Ricci soliton; or